SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Inside: `window.LemonSqueezy.Url.Open(data.targetUrl);`.
 - And let's add `.catch(error => {`.
 - With `console.error('Fetch error:', error);` inside.

+### Prevent Double Clicks and Show Loading
+?
+Should we show a loading spinner when the checkout is loading?
+  Right now it's just link opacity visual effect.
 - We also want to disable the link to avoid double-clicks.
 - Create `#disableLink(link) {`.
 - With `link.classList.add('disabled');`.